 5. Build a detached garage or even a summer house in your garden as long as it complies with certain rules.

-You can get more information about the things you can do without planning permission on the planning portal website.
+You can get more information about projects you can do without planning permission on The Planning Portal, a site run by the Department for Communities and Local Government and TerraQuest Ltd.

 Neighbour Consultation Scheme